Giant Ferrero Rocher Hazelnut Mousse Cakes

 • 2 lbs chocolate candy coating melts

-• 4 oz toasted hazelnuts, skinned, coarsely chopped, about 1 cup
+• 4 oz toasted hazelnuts, (about 1 cup), skinned, coarsely chopped,

 • 4″ spherical chocolate molds, can substitute spherical cake pans instead